geospace-code/h5fortran/README.md

 type(hdf5_file) :: h5f
 ```

-* gzip compression may be applied for rank &ge; 2 arrays by setting `comp_lvl` to a value betwen 1 and 9.
+* gzip compression may be applied for rank &ge; 2 arrays by setting `comp_lvl` to a value between 1 and 9.
   Shuffle filter is automatically applied for better compression
 * string attributes may be applied to any variable at time of writing or later.
 * `chunk_size` and `comp_lvl` options must be set to **enable compression**